codeforpdx/recordexpungPDX/README.md

 ## Tech Overview

 This is a web app built using [React](https://reactjs.org/) for the in-browser interface, and a backend web service implemented with the [Flask](https://palletsprojects.com/p/flask/) web framework in Python.
 The backend app connects to a [Postgres database](https://www.postgresql.org/).

-The app is deployed on the webapp hosting service, [Heroku](https://www.heroku.com/).

-Our latest dev version (this repo's latest release) is publicly viewable!
-See https://recordexpungpdx.herokuapp.com/

 **Our dev environment** is entirely containerized with Docker, and no other dependencies need to be installed natively.
 We use Python's [pipenv](https://docs.pipenv.org/en/latest/) for maintaining backend dependencies.
 We use [mypy](http://mypy-lang.org/) to type check any optional typings and [pytest](https://pytest.org/en/latest/) to test backend code.
 We use [NPM](https://www.npmjs.com/) to develop and build the frontend code.
 Docker is used to build and deploy the app stack for both local development and for deployment to the web.
 A postgres database runs as a service within the docker stack, which exposes a connection locally for development and testing.